 In 2015, Attorney General Eric Holder awarded Kavanaugh the Attorney General's Award for Distinguished Service for the prosecution and trial of four Blackwater contractors for their role in the Nisour Square Massacre in Baghdad, Iraq in 2007.
 For his work on the Blackwater and Unite-the-Right prosecutions, the Anti-Defamation League has awarded Kavanaugh its SHIELD Award in both 2016 and 2019 for “significant contributions towards protecting the American people from hate crimes, extremism, and domestic and international terrorism.”

-Kavanaugh received an engineering degree and graduated summa cum laude from Georgia Tech in 2002.
-In 2006, he received his J.D. from the University of Virginia School of Law, where he received the Trial Advocacy Award given to one member of the graduating class who best exemplified excellence in trial skills.
-Following graduation, Kavanaugh clerked for U.S. District Judge James C. Cacheris of the Eastern District of Virginia in Alexandria.
+Kavanaugh received an engineering degree from Georgia Tech in 2002, graduating summa cum laude.
+In 2006, he received his J.D. from the University of Virginia School of Law, after which he clerked for U.S. District Judge James C. Cacheris of the Eastern District of Virginia in Alexandria.